-The charges move between the electrodes for finite time.
-In general, after all charges have been collected (at which point the current density is $\bm{J} (\bm{x}, t) =0$).
+The charges move between the electrodes for finite times.
+In general, after all charges have been collected the current density is $\bm{J} (\bm{x}, t) =0$.
 Signal voltages and currents are still present on the detector outputs.
 Simple cases will be presented in the following sections.
-We have to remember that (ideal) current sources have infinite resistance, so when their current is zero they represent an open part of the circuit.
+We have to remember that (ideal) current sources have infinite resistance, so when their current is zero they represent an open circuit.

 We comment on a useful result about total charge through the current source of each conductor, see book by W. Blum, W. Riegler, L. Rolandi ~\cite{blum}.
-If a point charge $q$, is moving along a trajectory $ \bm{x} (t) $, from position $ \bm{x}_{0} (t_0) $ to position $ \bm{x}_{1} (t_1) $, the total charge that flows through current source number $n$, connected to conductor $n$, is given by Eq. \eqref{eq:mmsr-2-25} below
+If a point charge $q$, is moving along a trajectory $\bm{x} (t) $, from position $ \bm{x}_{0} (t_0) $ to position $ \bm{x}_{1} (t_1) $, the total charge that flows through current source number $n$, connected to conductor $n$, is given by Eq. \eqref{eq:mmsr-2-25}

 We simplified our path description by not including the index $q$.
 The charge depends only on the end points of the trajectory, it does not depend on the specific path.
-If a pair of charges $q$, $-q$ are at a point $ \bm{x}_{0} $, where they were produced, and after some time, charge $q$ moves and arrives at position $ \bm{x}_{1} $ while $ - q $ moves and reaches position $ \bm{x}_{2} $, the total charge through the current source is given by the following Eq. \eqref{eq:mmsr-2-26}
+If a pair of charges $q>0$, $-q$ are at a point $ \bm{x}_{0} $, where they were produced, and after some time, charge $q$ moves and arrives at position $\bm{x}_{1} $ while $-q$ moves and reaches position $ \bm{x}_{2}$, the total charge through the current source is given by Eq. \eqref{eq:mmsr-2-26}

 If charge $q$ moves to the surface of conductor (electrode of the detector) $n$ while charge $-q$ moves to the surface of some other electrode, the total charge through the source of the $n$ electrode is equal to $q$.
 When both charges move to other electrodes, the total charge through the $n$ source is zero.
 The conclusion is that, after all charges have arrived at the different electrodes, the total charge through the source of electrode $n$ is equal to the charge that has arrived at electrode $n$.
-From this one also concludes that the above currents on electrodes that do not receive any charge are bipolar.
+From this, one also concludes that the above currents on electrodes that do not receive any charge are bipolar.